ideonate/cdsdashboards/docs/chapters/customization/huboptions.rst

 Default User Access to Dashboards
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Control whether other authenticated JupyterHub users will be able to access new dashboards by default.
+Control whether 'All Users' or 'Selected Users' is selected by default on the 'New Dashboard' page.

-By default, all authenticated users will have access.
+By default, 'All Users' will be selected.

 To change this, in your jupyterhub_config.py file: